dhis2/training-docs/content/android/lg_aggregate.md

 ### STOP - End Exercise 4

-## Part 5 - New Features in DHIS2 Android Version 2.8.2
+## Part 5 - New Features in DHIS2 Android Version 2.8.2 version and above

 ### Resizing Column and Headers